 - Sanitize your hands.

 - Wear your face covering over your mouth and nose.
 Ask for a face mask, if you do not already have one.

 - Allow extra time for a health screening when you arrive.
-At our hospitals, additional temperature checks are being conducted at each entrance.
+At our hospitals, we will take your temperature and ask additional screening questions at each entrance.

 3. During Your Visit

 Please wear your face covering over your mouth and nose at all times and maintain a safe six-foot distance from others to the greatest extent possible.
 You may notice extensive safety precautions in waiting areas and other public spaces, including:

 - Hand sanitizer stations